The Top Healthy Lifestyle Tips - PrescriptionPoint

 When to Contact Your Physician?

-If you’re experiencing any of the above-mentioned GERD symptoms such as shortness of breath, a persistent cough, difficulty swallowing, or chest pain, contact your physician immediately.
-Your doctor will do some tests, and if you have GERD, they may prescribe what’s known as a proton pump inhibitor for treatment.
+Your doctor will do some tests.
+In case you have GERD, they may prescribe what’s known as a proton pump inhibitor for treatment.
 Some of the medications may include but are not limited to:

 • Omeprazole